-No matter what they are used for, an aromatic tomato salad, a fruity tomato sauce or simply pure and fresh, tomatoes definitively taste the best harvested from your own garden.
-Below, we have listed some tips on how to cultivate your own tomatoes with little effort.
+Whether their used for a salad, fruity tomato sauce or just eaten on their own: Tomatoes harvested from your own garden definitely taste better.
+Below, we have listed some tips on how to grow your own tomatoes with very little effort.

 What do you have to consider when planting tomatoes?

-First of all, you need to choose an appropriate type from a nearly endless offer of variety.
-You can buy tomato seedlings in garden centres and nurseries everywhere.
-Important criteria when selecting your preferred tomato type are their intended use and resistance to diseases and pests.
+First of all, you need to choose an appropriate type from a nearly endless variety.
+You can buy the tomato seedlings in garden centres or at a nursery of your choice.
+Important criteria when selecting your preferred tomato type are the intended use and resistance to diseases and pests.

 Plant the seedlings in a sunny place with nutrient-rich soil.
-Almost all varieties require a climbing aid, spiral rods around which the main shoots can wind themselves are ideal.
+Almost all types of tomatoes require a climbing aid.
+Spiral rods around which the main shoots can wind themselves are ideal for this.

 What happens to the side shoots?

-In order to make your tomato plants produce more fruits, you should be growing the plants with one main sprout only.
-This means that all other young shoots need to be cut off, as well as all other lateral shoots.
+In order to make your tomato plants produce more fruits, you should be growing the plants with one sprout only.
+This means that all other young shoots need to be broken off, as well as all other lateral shoots.
 In addition, the head of the plant can be cut above the fifth raceme.
-This way, the strength of the plant is directed to these five racemes and the plant will ultimately yield a better harvest.
+This way, the strength of the plant is directed to these five racemes, and the plant will finally yield a better harvest.

 So good luck with growing your own tomatoes!
 We wish you a rich harvest!